kwstx/AI-powered-GitHub-activity-digest/README.md

-# GitCalm 🌊
+# GitCalm

 GitCalm is your daily sanctuary for GitHub activity.
 It cuts through the noise of endless notifications by intelligently summarizing your repository events into a clean, visual dashboard.
 Focus on what matters: outcomes, blockers, and essential updates.

-## ✨ Features
+## Features

-*   **🔌 Seamless Repo Connection**: Connect your GitHub account and select exactly which repositories you want to track.
+*   **Seamless Repo Connection**: Connect your GitHub account and select exactly which repositories you want to track.
-*   **📊 Visual Pulse Dashboard**: An interactive "Bubble Chart" gives you an instant health check of your projects:
+*   **Visual Pulse Dashboard**: An interactive "Bubble Chart" gives you an instant health check of your projects:
-    *   **💛 Outcomes**: See merged PRs and completed work.
+    *   **Outcomes**: See merged PRs and completed work.
-    *   **🔴 Attention**: Identify failed builds and critical issues immediately.
+    *   **Attention**: Identify failed builds and critical issues immediately.
-    *   **💜 Updates**: Track general activity without the clutter.
+    *   **Updates**: Track general activity without the clutter.
-*   **🧠 Intelligent Summarization**: Categorizes complex GitHub events (PRs, Issues, CI/CD) into human-readable summaries using smart keyword classification.
+*   **Intelligent Summarization**: Categorizes complex GitHub events (PRs, Issues, CI/CD) into human-readable summaries using smart keyword classification.
-*   **🗓️ Time-Travel Filtering**: View activity by "Today", "Last 7 Days", or custom ranges to zoom in on specific sprints or historical data.
+*   **Time-Travel Filtering**: View activity by "Today", "Last 7 Days", or custom ranges to zoom in on specific sprints or historical data.
-*   **📋 Daily Digest**: A simplified feed that prioritizes "Outcomes" and "Attention Items" over mundane logs.
+*   **Daily Digest**: A simplified feed that prioritizes "Outcomes" and "Attention Items" over mundane logs.
-*   **📤 One-Click Reporting**: Generate and copy a Markdown summary of your day - perfect for daily standups or work logs.
+*   **One-Click Reporting**: Generate and copy a Markdown summary of your day - perfect for daily standups or work logs.

-## 🛠️ Tech Stack
+## Tech Stack

 *   **Framework**: [Next.js 15+](https://nextjs.org/) (App Router)
 *   **Language**: TypeScript